-36.1 Get authentication challenge
+38.1 Get authentication challenge

 The /requestChallenge entry point allows a user to request an authentication challenge from the server.
-At the same time, the server validates that the API key presented by the user is valid (and that a license for this specific identity is available).
+The server no longer checks the API key at this point, it is done in the /getToken step.
 The nonce sent by the user allows mulitple authentications from the same identity simultaneously.
-It is sent again (see Section 36.2) with the response to retrieve the corresponding challenge.
+It is sent again (see Section 38.2) with the response to retrieve the corresponding challenge.

-/requestChallenge in identity byte[32] UUID identity to authenticate nonce API key out byte[1] byte[32] byte[32] return status challenge nonce return statuses 0x00: OK 0x07: unknown API key 0x08: number of API key licenses exhausted 0xff: unknown error
+/requestChallenge in identity byte[32] UUID identity to authenticate nonce API key out byte[1] byte[32] byte[32] return status challenge nonce return statuses 0x00: OK 0xff: unknown error

-36.2 Authenticate and get client session token
+38.2 Authenticate and get client session token